-There are many things that have changed about the way we communicate post COVID-19.
-With so many offices quickly gone remote and storefronts shuttered, small businesses have had to figure out the best way to communicate if they want to stay afloat.
+There are many things that have changed about business communications post COVID-19.
+With so many offices quickly gone remote, small businesses have had to figure out the best way to communicate if they want to stay afloat.

 One key understanding that many small businesses lack is that expectations for business communications have changed.
 This includes what businesses say, and how they say it.
-Today, we’ll delve into how business communications have changed during the COVID-19 pandemic, and how businesses can improve their communication strategy to maintain a strong connection with employees and customers.
+Today, we’ll delve into how business communications have changed during the COVID-19 pandemic.
+We’ll also explore how businesses can improve their communication strategy to maintain a strong connection with employees and customers.

-One of the most important qualities that a business can embrace right now is honesty.
+One of the most important qualities of business communications to embrace right now is honesty.
 At the beginning of the pandemic, we saw this play out in a very public way.
 Some businesses made early public statements and were able to show that they had acted quickly and decisively.
 They made these announcements transparently to their stakeholders, and it offered much-needed reassurance.
-Other businesses tried to pretend that everything was fine, ignored the growing pandemic entirely, or even worse- used people’s vulnerability to sell their products.
+Other businesses tried to pretend that everything was fine.
+Either ignoring the growing pandemic entirely, or even worse- using people’s vulnerability to sell products.